Create a Dataset from any Data Source

 - If it is a Snapshot Dataset (the history is going to be kept, for more details refer to: Snapshot Datasets: Comparing Instances), then an additional setting will be exposed below, namely, Can historical instances be backfilled? (see below)

 This field is shown for Snapshot Datasets only.

 - If the Can historical instances be backfilled? field is set to 'no', then only one instance of the Dataset will be computed at run time and it is required to set the value for the ':measurement_time' variable in the field below.
-It's important to note that while only one instance of the report will be computed at run time, a new instance of the report will be computed at each succeeding refresh interval.
-Since history is kept (the Snapshot Report? field is set to 'yes'), all instances will be retained.
+It's important to note that while only one instance of the Dataset will be computed at run time, a new instance of the Dataset will be computed at each succeeding refresh interval.
+Since history is kept (the Snapshot Dataset? field is set to 'yes'), all instances will be retained.
 This technique can be used to create 'snapshots' of your underlying data at fixed time intervals.